ryszard/pyblip/README.markdown

     structure of the REST API to Python methods or from JSON responses to Python objects.
 You are supposed to pass paths as arguments.
-This means that you need to have constantly open only *one* document: the documentation of the API, instead of the docs of the API *and* the pyblip.
-Also, it doesn't get out of date so easily.
+This means that you need to have constantly open only *one* document: the [documentation of the
+    API](http://www.blip.pl/api-0.02.html), instead of the docs of the API *and* `pyblip`.
+As a bonus, the library shouldn't get out of date so quickly.

   * It's easy to make it use a different http client (just write your own `Blip._request` and `Blip.initialize_http` methods).